What kind of ‘magic’ makes the best cannabutter recipe?

 Pros of Using Water

-- Water leaches out chlorophyll during the cooking process so when the water is removed the resulting butter has less of a green taste and color
+- Water leaches out chlorophyll during cooking, so when the water is removed, the resulting butter has less of a green taste and color.

 - Cannabinoids are not water-soluble, so the potency is unaffected

 This results in a reduced taste, color, and smell of cannabis, while the potency remains.
 This keeps the cannabutter from tasting too much like cannabis or smelling like fresh green leaves.
 There will still be a slight cannabis taste/smell whenever you make butter, but this process helps keep it to a minimum.

 - Cannabutter made with water should be used within a short window.
 Freezing your cannabutter will dry it out.
 Leaving cannabutter stored in your refrigerator too long and you flirt with the potential for your cannabutter molding.
 It is best to use your cannabutter within 7-10 days.

 When using water as part of the process, there will be less of a cannabis taste in the butter since the water binds to chlorophyll and other undesirable parts of the plant that don’t affect the potency.